FloWindels/Mini_shell1_bash_tests/README.md

 ```
 ✅ The script will compare the output of your **Minishell1** with Bash and display the results.

+:rotating_light: If all your tests fail, it might mean that your prompt ($> ) is being included in the output file.
+To prevent this, ensure that you use isatty(STDOUT_FILENO) to check if the output is connected to a terminal, and avoid printing the prompt in non-interactive mode.

 ## 🏆 Contribution

 **Sharing is caring!** If you add new test cases, please share them with us. 🙌